Getdeck/Getdeck.github.io/docs/deckfile-specs.md

 ### The `cluster` Top-level Element
 Describe the cluster provisioner or cluster connection.
-The term _provider_ relates to the supported Kubernetes cluster management tool, which is used by GetDeck to provide a Kubernetes environment.
+The term _provider_ relates to the supported Kubernetes cluster management tool, which is used by Getdeck to provide a Kubernetes environment.

 #### `provider`
 Valid string values for the `provider` attribute are: `k3d`, `kind` and `beiboot`.